dominpo/ruby-and-chef-hacking-for-azure/README.md

 > az group list
 ```

+While we can create all the Azure Resource with the Azure Chef Provider item like azure_resource_group, azure_storage_account, azure_network_interface, azure_public_ip_address...As mentioned [here](https://github.com/pendrica/chef-provisioning-azurerm), this will be deprecated by the azure_resource_template resource which described an ARM template file (json) which itself describe the complete topology of your Azure Infrastructure.
+For more information about [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/)
+You can get many samples here on the [Azure Quickstart Template Github](https://github.com/Azure/azure-quickstart-templates)

 More information on using Chef on Azure can be found here : https://docs.microsoft.com/en-us/azure/virtual-machines/windows/chef-automation

 ## Part 3 - Full DevOps with Chef, Ruby, Git and Jenkins